 Introduction to asthma:

 Asthma is one of the most common disorders affecting children.
-As many as 10 percent of children have some degree of asthma, and the number has been rising steadily since about 1980.
-Thankfully, advances in the diagnosis and treatment of asthma have dramatically improved life for these children.
+As many as 10 percent of children have some degree of asthma, and the number has been rising steadily since about 1980.1 Thankfully, advances in asthma diagnosis, treatment and prevention has dramatically improved life for these children.

 Today most children with properly managed asthma can lead a life unhindered by their disease.
 It shouldn’t hold them back from even the highest levels of athletic competition, as recent Olympic Gold Medals have shown.
 With proper education and medical management, it is possible to control this disease on a daily basis and prevent asthma attacks.

-A major cause of this mortality is improper use of inhalers.
-Too often,, families are handed several inhalers and they never really understand the different functions and uses of each one.
+A major cause of this mortality is improper use of inhalers.2 Too often, families are handed several inhalers and they never really understand the different functions and uses of each one.